xingchenzhao/xingchenzhao.github.io/projects/project4-pittsocial.md

   - Database
   - SQL
   - PostgreSQL
-summary: A Java application program that will operate PittSocial, a Social Networking System for the University of Pittsburgh.
+summary: A Java and Database application program that will operate PittSocial, a Social Networking System for the University of Pittsburgh.
 ---

 <div class="ui small rounded images">